auth0/docs/articles/api/authentication/api-authz/_authz-client.md

 To begin an OAuth 2.0 Authorization flow, your application should first send the user to the authorization URL.

-The purpose of this call is to obtain consent from the user to invoke the API (specified in `audience`) and do certain things (specified in `scope`) on behalf of the user.
+The purpose of this call is to obtain consent from the user to invoke the API (specified in <dfn data-key="audience">`audience`</dfn>) and do certain things (specified in <dfn data-key="scope">`scope`</dfn>) on behalf of the user.
 Auth0 will authenticate the user and obtain consent, unless consent has been previously given.
 If you alter the value in `scope`, Auth0 will require consent to be given again.

 The OAuth 2.0 flows that require user authorization are:
 - [Authorization Code Flow](/flows/concepts/auth-code)
 - [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce)
 - [Implicit Flow](/flows/concepts/implicit)

 On the other hand, the [Resource Owner Password Grant](/api-auth/grant/password) and [Client Credentials Flow](/flows/concepts/client-credentials) do not use this endpoint since there is no user authorization involved.
-Instead, they directly invoke the `POST /oauth/token` endpoint to retrieve an Access Token.
+Instead, they directly invoke the `POST /oauth/token` endpoint to retrieve an <dfn data-key="access-token">Access Token</dfn>.

 Based on the OAuth 2.0 flow you are implementing, the parameters slightly change.
 To determine which flow is best suited for your case, refer to: [Which OAuth 2.0 flow should I use?](/api-auth/which-oauth-flow-to-use).